danielglin/nhl_goal_similarity/README.md

 **Permutation** shuffles the order of the elements in a hypervector.

-**Distance** is measured here as the number of elements that are different between two hyperevectors.
+**Distance** is measured here as the number of elements that are different between two hypervectors.
 Here, we use Hamming distance, which is the number of positions where the elements are different.

 The overall process of representing a goal as a hypervector is:
 1. Encode each window as a hypervector